Frontend Development

 Single-page Application

-To build a single-page application, you can use the formidable new
+To build a single-page application, you can use the create-formidable

 This will create a new project and install the @formidablejs/view